 Save Money In Interest And Annual Fees

-You may be wondering why your credit card statement is so high when you’re sure that the only thing you bought was a coffee at Starbucks.
+You may be wondering why your credit card statement is so high when you’re sure you only bought a coffee at Starbucks.

-When we use our credit cards, it can make us feel like everything in life is within reach.
-We don’t have to save up for things because they are easily available on plastic.
+Using our credit cards can make us feel like everything in life is within reach.
+We don’t have to save for things because they are readily available on plastic.

-This convenience comes with consequences though and those come out in high-interest rates as well as late fees and annual fees which end up costing more than just what we spent originally!
-It’s important to not take this lightly or else your shopping habits could really cost you big time over time.
+This convenience comes with consequences, though, and those come out in high interest rates, late fees, and annual fees, which end up costing more than just what we originally spent!
+It’s important not to take this lightly, or your shopping habits could cost you big time over time.

-Not only do you not solve your problem, but it also worsens over time and with accumulated interest and penalties which may end up costing you more than you spent in the first place.
+Not only do you not solve your problem, but it also worsens over time with accumulated interest and late payment fees, which may cost you more than you spent in the first place.
+The smallest debt can become a monster in the long run, and if your card develops higher interest rates, it can get out of control.

-Not having credit cards saves money.
+Not having credit cards is the best way to save money.
 Debt consolidation and debt payoff save money.

 Streamline Your Spending

-People often feel better about streamlining the mess of cards they’ve acquired over years.
+People often feel better about streamlining the mess of cards they’ve acquired over the years.
 It’s safe to say that no one loves carrying around credit cards, which can make them burdensome and inconvenient.
-But did you know they are also a cause for concern in terms of personal finance?
+But did you know they are also a cause for concern regarding personal finance?

 Fewer Bills To Manage

-One of the best parts about not carrying a credit card is that you have fewer bills.
+One of the best parts about not carrying a credit card is having fewer bills.

-Imagine what life would be like if we weren’t swamped with managing our finances every day–it’s true, without cards there are fewer monthly financial responsibilities.
+Imagine what life would be like if we weren’t swamped with managing our finances every day–it’s true, there are fewer monthly financial responsibilities without cards.

-It’s always refreshing not having the constant hum of debt looming over your head, constantly reminding you about how much money is owed to creditors each month.
+It’s always refreshing not to have the constant hum of debt looming over your head, constantly reminding you how much money is owed to creditors each month.

-With no credit cards or other forms of payment that need managing on an ongoing basis, there are fewer responsibilities when paying off debts and your bank account will benefit!
+With no credit cards or other forms of payment that need ongoing management, there are fewer responsibilities when paying off debts, and your bank account will benefit!

 Cons Of Cutting Up Your Credit Card